jvolheim/ECE-143/DataVisualization/ReadMe.md

 ## Visualization ReadMe

-    Add breif description of each python file and what it does for an example you can look at the readme file in Data processing and the requirements in the root directory Readme file
+    Add brief description of each python file and what it does for an example you can look at the readme file in Data processing and the requirements in the root directory Readme file